 —Mary Austin, The land of little rain

-In 2014, I took the leap.
-I was fortunate to secure one ton of outstanding Pinot Noir grapes from a vineyard in the "deep end" of Anderson Valley.
-The "deep end" of the valley is only a few miles from the ocean, and is thereby graced with cool, foggy nights, and warm, sunny afternoons.
+In 2014, I secured one ton of outstanding Pinot Noir grapes from a vineyard in the "deep end" of Anderson Valley.
+The "deep end" of the valley is only a few miles from the ocean, and is graced with cool, foggy nights, and warm, sunny afternoons.
 In other words, an ideal location for growing varietally expressive Pinot Noir.

 Beginning with the 2015 vintage, I started sourcing Pinot Noir from the majestic Monument Tree Vineyard.
 Monument Tree was planted in 1999, has north-eastern sloping exposure, and soils that are a mix of loamy clay and decomposed sandstone.
 It sits about 10 miles as the crow flies from the Mendocino coast.
 Altogether these factors yield the style of cool climate Pinot that I adore: earthy, almost herbaceous notes that complement a fruity core of bright, bing cherry and wild blackberry.